Surbiton takes brunch seriously

 The village-feeling high street around Surbiton station has quietly become one of Southwest London’s best brunch destinations.
 Within a few minutes’ walk you’ll find award-winning bottomless spots, specialty coffee cafes, French bakeries, and Turkish feasts — most without the queues you’d face in central London.

-This guide covers 8 spots we actually recommend, from the local institutions to the stylish newcomers.
+This guide covers 10 spots we actually recommend — independent, locally-owned kitchens first, with the familiar chains further down.
 No filler, no sponsored picks — just the places worth your Saturday morning.

 Quick picks: find your perfect brunch